-This is the last (number 9) of my New Zealand South Island posts that all together make a South Island round trip: from Christchurch to West Coast, down to the Central Lakes and Queenstown and back to Christchurch via Crown Range and Mount Cook.
+This is the last (number 9) of my New Zealand South Island posts that all together make a South Island road trip: from Christchurch to West Coast, down to the Central Lakes and Queenstown and back to Christchurch via Crown Range and Mount Cook.

 Mount Cook to Christchurch, Lake Tekapo